-Since its first description in the early 1920s in a 16-year-old female with severe thrombocytopenia and microangiopathic hemolytic anemia (MHA), thrombotic thrombocytopenic purpura (TTP) has emerged as a life-threatening hematological disorder with a relatively high mortality rate.1 The disorder is characterized by an acute attack of widespread thrombosis of terminal arterioles and capillaries, in combination with MHA, fever, thrombocytopenia, and eventually, organ failure.2
+hrombotic thrombocytopenic purpura (TTP) was first described in early 1920s in an adolescent female with severe thrombocytopenia and microangiopathic hemolytic anemia (MHA).
+TTP is now understood to be a life-threatening hematological disorder with a relatively high mortality rate.1 The disorder is characterized by an acute attack of widespread thrombosis of terminal arterioles and capillaries, in combination with MHA, fever, thrombocytopenia, and eventually, organ failure.2

-While the exact pathogenic mechanisms underlying the development of TTP have not been fully elucidated yet, previous experiments demonstrated that TTP develops secondarily to critical deficiency in ADAMTS13 activity.3 The vast majority of TTP cases occur due to the presence of acquired autoantibodies that inhibit the cleavage activity of ADAMTS-13, leading to acquired TTP (aTTP).1 Despite its rarity, aTTP represents a challenging situation for treating hematologist with reported mortality rates of 10-20% in patients receiving aggressive treatment, and a nearly 90% mortality rate in untreated cases.^{4-7}
+While the exact pathogenic mechanisms underlying the development of TTP have not been fully elucidated yet, previous experiments demonstrated that it develops secondarily to critical deficiency in ADAMTS-13 activity.3 The vast majority of TTP cases occur due to the presence of acquired autoantibodies that inhibit the cleavage activity of ADAMTS-13, leading to acquired TTP (aTTP).1 Despite its rarity, aTTP represents a challenging situation for the treating hematologist, with reported mortality rates of 10%-20% in patients receiving aggressive treatment, and a nearly 90% mortality rate in untreated cases.^{4-7}

+Currently, plasma exchange with or without steroids, is the frontline option for the management of aTTP that should be started promptly once the disorder is clinically suspected.8 Besides, immunomodulators, such as rituximab and vincristine, were studied in patients with aTTP to achieve stable remission and reduce the risk of relapse in patients with suboptimal response to plasma exchange; however, clinical trials showed equivocal results.9 Recently, caplacizumab, an inhibitor of von Willebrand factor (VWF)-glycoprotein 1b interaction, has demonstrated promising efficacy and well-tolerable safety profile in the management of acute episodes of aTTP.10

+3Department of Hematology, Dubai Hospital, Dubai, UAE

-Currently plasma exchange, with or without steroids, is the frontline option of management of aTTP that should be started promptly once the disorder is clinically-suspected.8 Besides, immunomodulators, such as rituximab and vincristine, were studied in patients with aTTP to achieve stable remission and reduce the risk of relapse in patients with suboptimal response to plasma exchange; however, clinical trials showed equivocal results.9 Recently, caplacizumab an inhibitor of vWF-glycoprotein 1b interaction, has demonstrated promising efficacy and welltolerable safety profile in the management of acute episodes of aTTP.10 In the Middle East, including Gulf Cooperation Council (GCC) countries, limited data are available regarding the epidemiology and clinical presentation of aTTP.
-In addition, published data on early diagnosis, referral, and treatment patterns of aTTP patients in GCC countries are still lacking.
-Therefore, the present consensus report aimed to present an overview of aTTP situation in GCC countries by bringing together a panel of experts from three GCC countries to share their views on current trends and practice regarding aTTP.
+In the Middle East, including the Gulf Cooperation Council (GCC) countries, limited data are available regarding the epidemiology and clinical presentation of aTTP.
+In addition, published data on early diagnosis, referral, and treatment patterns of aTTP patients in the GCC countries are still lacking.
+Therefore, the present consensus report aimed to present an overview of aTTP situation in the GCC countries by bringing together a panel of experts from three GCC countries to share their views on current trends and practices regarding aTTP.

-Consensus Development and Objectives
+Evidence-based discussion and consensus

-The present consensus report was developed as a part of the GCC experts' efforts to explore the epidemiology of aTTP in the GCC countries, as well as local challenges in aTTP awareness and diagnosis among hematologists and non-hematologists.
-Moreover, it aimed to explore the current local aTTP management and its unmet needs.
-One meeting was planned and engaged nine consultant hematologists from six different institutions at three GCC countries: Kuwait (number of experts = 3), Oman (number of experts = 2), and United Arab Emirates (UAE; number of experts = 4).
-The virtual meeting was held on August 7, 2020.
-The panel of experts represented the current practice in different healthcare sectors across the GCC countries.
+The present consensus report was developed as part of the GCC experts' efforts to explore the epidemiology of aTTP in the GCC countries, as well as local challenges in aTTP awareness and diagnosis among hematologists and non-hematologists.
+Moreover, it aimed to explore the current local aTTP management practices and its unmet needs.

+Accordingly, on 7 August 2020 a virtual meeting was conducted involving nine consultant hematologists from six different institutions in three GCC countries: three experts from Kuwait, two from Oman, and four from the UAE.
+They shared and discussed the prevailing protocols and practices in different healthcare sectors across the GCC countries.
 The consensus statement in each aspect was reached by the agreement of all attendants.
 In case of any disagreement on any of the listed statements, a second round of discussion was held to modify the statement and reach a consensus.
+The following is a summary of the information shared in the meeting, followed by the final consensus.

-Epidemiology of aTTP in GCC countries
+Epidemiology of aTTP